muinmomin/PiCar/README.md

 Live camera feed from PiCar to phone
 ![livecamera-phone](readmestuff/LiveCameraFeed-Phone.gif)

-Moving forward using `W` key on keyboard
+Moving motors in reverse using `S` key on keyboard
 ![motormovement](readmestuff/MotorMovement.gif)

 ---